 The Asian Platform for Global Sustainability & Transcultural Studies (AGST) was established with the goal of equipping globally minded researchers and students with the capacity to contribute to sustainable development in Asia and throughout the world.
 It forms part of the social sciences and humanities under the banner “Japan Gateway: Kyoto University Top Global Program” (JGP) and involves the three Graduate Schools: Economics (GSE), Letters (GSL) and Agriculture (GSA: Division of Natural Resource Economics).

 The findings, interpretations, and conclusions expressed in the AGST-WPS are entirely those of the author(s) and do not necessarily represent the views of the AGST, Kyoto University and/or its partners.

-Submission of Working Papers is open to all faculty members, researchers, and Students (PhD and Master) of the GSE, GSL and GSA, as well as their partner universities as long as the topic of the paper aligns with one or more of the above-mentioned Modules and its quality measures up to the standard of the Working Paper Series.
+Submission of Working Papers is open to all faculty members, researchers, and Students (doctoral and master’s) of the GSE, GSL and GSA, as well as their partner universities as long as the topic of the paper aligns with one or more of the above-mentioned Modules and its quality measures up to the standard of the Working Paper Series.

 Graduate students wishing to publish a single-authored paper or joint paper with other student(s) should be pre-screened by their university advisor(s) before submitting their manuscript to the editorial board.

 Since this Working Paper Series is part of an international collaboration initiative to further graduate-level research and education between Kyoto University and partner universities, prospective authors are strongly encouraged to develop joint international papers with students and faculty members from among all of the partnering universities.